guylyons/guy-hugo/content/posts/2018/emacs-eshell.md

 Eshell is the Emacs terminal emulator written 100% in elisp.
 It's much faster than ansi-term or sane-term, and has some added benefits other than just speed.

-If your on a Mac, you might not have access to some of the commands your used to using in Bash, because you need to configure your exec-path.
+If you are on a Mac, you might not have access to some of the commands your used to using in Bash, because you need to configure your exec-path.
 Similar to the $PATH variable in Bash, exec-path is a user defined value in Emacs that can take an array of directories that you want to expose for executing their binaries.